The legend of the Eye of Horus

 This magical element prevents the onset or spread of disease, but it also offers the ability to see.
 In many Mediterranean countries, it is painted on the prow of boats to allow sailors to stay on course and to see the path to follow.
 It is important to note that it is also associated with the Third Eye and the sixth chakra, which is linked to intuition and extrasensory perceptions, such as clairvoyance.
 It blesses us with the gift of seeing what is usually hidden.

 What does the Eye of Horus symbolize? - It embodies protection

 Let us recall that the eye of Horus is also called the eye of Udjat.
 Udjat means "to preserve oneself".
 It is therefore found on many amulets for protection, as well as to ward off bad luck.
 It is traditionally worn around the neck to protect one's health, but you can however also install one at home or in your car, with the idea of being looked over.

-The eye of Horus is a hybrid of a human eye and the eye of a falcon, which explains why it looks very much like the eye of Ra.
-However, it is associated with the moon whereas the eye of Ra is linked to the sun.
-Ra's vision is omniscient and therefore unlimited, while Horus' vision is be more focused on physical protection.
+The Eye of Horus is a hybrid of a human eye and the eye of a falcon, which explains why it looks very much like the eye of Ra.
+However, it is associated with the moon, whereas the Eye of Ra is linked to the sun.
+Ra's vision is omniscient and therefore unlimited, while Horus' vision is more focused on physical protection.

 >>> Did you know that Horus is also one of the signs of Egyptian astrology?
 Find out whether or not he is your sign and what he has to offer you.